Global Solutions to Compressible Navier-Stokes Equations With Spherically Symmetric Motion and Free Boundary

-When the density connects to vacuum with a jump, a global weak solution with a spherically symmetric motion to the problem with density-dependent viscosities is obtained in \cite{Guo2012a} by Guo, Li, Xin.
+When the density connects to vacuum with a jump, a global weak solution to the problem with density-dependent viscosities and spherically symmetric motion is obtained in \cite{Guo2012a} by Guo, Li, Xin.
 Moreover the solution is shown to be smooth away from the centre.
-Recently, such problem is studied in the setting of spherically symmetry in two dimensional space and $ \mu = constant $, $ \lambda = \lambda(\rho) = \rho^\beta $ with some $ \beta > 1 $ by Li, Zhang \cite{Li2016}.
+Recently, such problem is studied in the setting of spherical symmetry in two dimensional space and $ \mu = constant $, $ \lambda = \lambda(\rho) = \rho^\beta $ with some $ \beta > 1 $ by Li, Zhang \cite{Li2016}.
 Working in both Lagrangian and Eulerian coordinates, the authors show the global existence of strong solutions.
 Another noticeable result is from Yeung and Yuen \cite{Yeung2009}, in which the authors have constructed analytic solutions in the case with density-dependent viscosities.
 Similar results were further studied in \cite{Guo2012b} with or without a density jump across the boundary.
 Such solutions indicate that the domain of the gas(fluid) would expand as time grows up, and the density would decreases to zero everywhere including the centre.

 Notice, for a spherically symmetric motion, the regularity of solutions at the centre has been only obtained in the case when it is with small moves, induced either by the local-in-time motion \cite{LuoXinZeng2014} or by the small perturbation and stability of the equilibrium state \cite{LuoXinZeng2016,LuoXinZeng2015}.
 However, when such structures do not exist, it is in general not clear how to perform similar estimates.
 In this work, we consider the global regularity of \eqref{SphNS} with the free boundary \eqref{FreeBoundary}.
 For one thing, in the case when the density connects to vacuum continuously, the degeneracy of the system makes the problem challenging as mentioned in \cite{Jang2010}.
 Indeed, the classical techniques \cite{Zadrzynska2001,Zajaczkowski1999,Zajaczkowski1994,Zajaczkowski1993} does not work in such a situation.
 Besides the degeneracy on the boundary, we will focus on he regularity at the centre.
 As mentioned above, the moving domain is expected to expand due to the absence of equilibrium state and large time.
 In particular, there is no a priori bound on the flow trajectories which causes additional difficulties.